holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/03_robozzle/lesson_plan.md

         - Pictures of CTA train maps at various levels of abstraction
         - How do maps and "abstraction tree chart" relate?
 - Today going to play some logic puzzles
-    - Show robozzle and explain how the program works
+    - Show Robozzle and explain how the program works
         - **Just like scratch**
             - Mn -> "when green flag clicked"
             - Program runs block